symfony/symfony-docs/cookbook/testing/simulating_authentication.rst

 .. index::
    single: Tests; Simulating authentication

-How to simulate Authentication with a token in a Functional Test
+How to simulate Authentication with a Token in a Functional Test
 ================================================================

 Authenticating requests in functional tests might slow down the suite.